 Judi Beckman Friedson, MS, RN is a Clinical Ethicist at Boston Children’s Hospital, where she coordinates and facilitates ethics consultations, leads the unit-based ethics rounds program, and implements ethics educational programs.
 She is a member of the Boston Children’s Ethics Advisory Committee, co-chairs the hospital-wide MOLST Implementation Taskforce, and served as the MOLST liaison between MA Department of Public Health and Boston Children’s Hospital while the new state-wide MOLST policy was implemented.

-Charlene A. Galarneau, PhD, is core faculty in the Master of Bioethics Program at Harvard Medical School and associate professor emerita of Wellesley College’s Women’s and Gender Studies Department.
+Charlene A. Galarneau, MAR, PhD, is Senior Lecturer in the Master of Bioethics Program at Harvard Medical School and Associate Professor Emerita of Wellesley College’s Women’s and Gender Studies Department.
 Her research explores the ethics of health care, public health, and health policy that take seriously intersecting social relations including gender, “race,” and class.

 Bizu Gelaye, PhD, MPH, is an Assistant Professor at The Chester M. Pierce, MD Division of Global Psychiatry, Massachusetts General Hospital, Harvard Medical School, and The Harvard T. H. Chan School of Public Health.
 Dr.